lindseysim/templatize/more/sections/README.md

 Note that each item is also treated to the same [section value evaluation](#section-value-evaluation) to determine whether it is rendered.

+&nbsp;

 Arrays may contain objects or functions as well.
 In objects, you can use the `_display` parameter to hide a particular item, same as you would for a section.
-Below, we also take advantage of the [in-context directive](../../README.md#scoping-and-the context-directive).
+Below, we also take advantage of the [in-context directive](../../README.md#scoping-and-the-context-directive).

 &nbsp; *Template:*